NeurodataWithoutBorders/nwbinspector/docs/best_practices/time_series.rst

 Subtypes
 ~~~~~~~~

-ElectrialSeries are reserved for neural data.
-ElectrialSeries holds signal from electrodes positioned in or around the
+:py:class:`~pynwb.ecephys.ElectricalSeries` are reserved for neural data. :py:class:`~pynwb.ecephys.ElectricalSeries`
+holds signal from electrodes positioned in or around the brain that are monitoring neural activity, and only those
-brain that are monitoring neural activity, and only those electrodes should be in the electrodes table.
+electrodes should be in the :py:class:`~pynwb.file.ElectrodeTable`.

-For non-neural electrodes that still may store and report raw values in Volts, simply use a general ``TimeSeries``
+For non-neural electrodes that still may store and report raw values in Volts, simply use a general
-object with ``unit`` set to ``Volts``.
+:py:class:`~pynwb.base.TimeSeries` object with :py:attr:`~pynwb.base.TimeSeries.unit` set to "Volts".